the-wendell/my_dev_portal/README.md

   * Please make your theme mobile friendly
   * Your shouldn't need to add any dependencies.
 Bootstrap 4, Sass, and jQuery are supported and with the fantastic addition of CSS grid you should be able to manage without adding further dependencies
+  * Feel free to create reusable partials in app/views/portfolios/components.
+As well, feel free to use any of the existing components that are in there.
+You should be able to drop them straight into your theme with `= render partial: 'portfolios/components/some_component'`